keyboard_arrow_up

 Wire Rope

-Apart from these six, some other types of ropes are parachute, baling twine, mooring rope, hoist rope, static rope and tow ropes.
+Additional rope types include parachute cord, baling twine, mooring rope, hoist rope, static rope, and tow ropes.

 Materials Used in the Production of Rope